 M3 Ground Combat Vehicle: This is the standard armored personnel carrier used by National Guard units (and the Marines, when so equipped).
 Its purpose is to transport ground troops into a combat zone and support them.
-The crew (driver and gunner) are at the front, while up to six ground troops are in a separate rear compartment.
+The crew (driver and gunner) are at the front, entering through a top hatch, while up to six ground troops are in a separate rear compartment.
 While other GCVs exist with wheels or tracks, the M3 has a counter-gravity drive system.
 The vehicle is powered by a fusion reactor between the crew and passenger compartment.
-While the vehicle "floats" on its counter-gravity drive, twin thruster units provide a speed of up to 65mph when cruising a meter or two above all but the roughest terrain.
-At lower speeds (up to 20mph), the M3 can move in any direction without turning.
-It can pitch and yaw up to 15°.
-Maneuverability is exceptional.
-It can cruise over the tops of trees (at no more than 20mph) and can cross terrain gaps up to 65 feet when moving at speed.
-The vehicle can cross any type of terrain, including open water, sand, swamps.
+While the vehicle "floats" on its counter-gravity drive, twin thruster units provide a speed of up to 65 mph when cruising five feet or so above all but the roughest terrain.
+At lower speeds (up to